routexl/graphhopper/docs/web/api-doc.md

 ## Isochrone

 In addition to routing, the end point to obtain an isochrone is `/isochrone`.
+To get a point list instead of a polygon you can have a look into the /spt endpoint.

 [http://localhost:8989/isochrone](http://localhost:8989/isochrone)